What are fixed assets and inventories

 14 g § If a biological asset or an investment property measured at fair value in accordance 14 f §, the change in value since the previous reporting date is recognized in the income.

-If any other asset referred to in 14 f § valued in accordance with that section, the change in value since the previous reporting date is recognized in the fair value.
+If another asset referred to in 14 f § valued in accordance with that section, the change in value since the previous reporting date is recognized in the fair value.
 An increase in value should instead be recognized in profit, if it represents a reversal of previously expensed depreciation of the asset.
 An impairment loss is recognized in profit, if it exceeds what was previously reported as an increase in value of the asset in the fair value.

-When there is no reason to report an amount in the fair value, Fund shall be adjusted.
+When there is no longer reason to report an amount in the fair value, Fund shall be adjusted.
 Create (2004:1173).

 Accrual of certain figures in the raising of loans